ahacking/to_json/README.md

 ### Choices

-#### Oj
+#### Oj for fast JSON encoding

 Leveraging Oj from the start was a deliberate technology choice.
 The Oj gem is as close to native C as anyone is likely to get in Ruby.

-I developed a serializer that built temporary Array and Hash structures to be passed to Oj#dump.
-This worked well and already was faster than exisitng JSON serializers.
+I developed a JSON serializer that built temporary Array and Hash structures to be passed to Oj#dump.
+This worked well and was already faster than exisitng JSON serializers.
 However I thought we could do better...

-### Streaming architecture
+#### Streaming architecture

-I had the idea that a streaming serializer would be architecturally superior (more lexible) and as fast or faster and use less memory than an approach that builds temporary array and hash stuctures.
+I had the idea that a streaming serializer would be architecturally superior (more flexible) and as fast (or faster) and use less memory than an approach that builds temporary array and hash stuctures.
 The Oj author also saw merit in the idea and implemented a new StringSerializer to support a serialization model where you can push objects in one end and